-The City is currently not issuing new recycled water meter permits for water trucks until the tertiary plant construction is complete (expected date: May 2015).
+The City is currently not issuing new recycled water meter permits for water trucks until the tertiary plant construction is complete (expected date: Fall 2015).
 In addition, when issuing permits, the City’s recycled water must be used at a property within the City water service, it cannot be used at a site in Montecito, Goleta, or farther.

 What is Recycled Water?